Understanding workplace discrimination

 - Requests for reasonable accommodations for employees in certain protected classes

 Workplace harassment is a form of unlawful employment discrimination.
 Workplace harassment is unwelcome conduct based on membership in a protected category.
-Harassment becomes unlawful if enduring offensive conduct in the workplace is a condition of continued employment or if the conduct is “severe or pervasive” enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.
+Harassment becomes unlawful if enduring offensive conduct in the workplace is a condition of continued employment or if the conduct creates a work environment that a reasonable person would consider intimidating, hostile, or abusive.

 An employer can discriminate through one or a series of decisions, individual conduct, or by systemic problems that result in disparate conditions for members of a protected category.